Paul G. Becher

 In addition, I have a strong interest in biological pest control through application of microorganisms or beneficial insects.

 Currently I link basic research on the model insect Drosophila melanogaster with applied aspects to control the fruit pest Drosophila suzukii.

-Currently involved in supervision and various courses in Chemical Ecology, Ecology and Chemistry (SLU).
+Currently involved in supervision and various courses in Chemical Ecology, Plant Protection, Ecology and Chemistry (SLU).
 Previously: Co-organiser of the PhD course in insect chemical ecology (Alnarp).
 Communication in Insects (Helsinki University), Fermentors and yeast evolution (Lund University), seminars (University of Applied Sciences Neubrandenburg), Sensory Physiology (University of Neuchâtel), Aquatic Microbiology (University and ETH Zürich) Biochemical Limnology, and the lecture course in ecology (University of Zürich).